tifye/whosts/README.md

-whosts is a small CLI tool written in Go to edit Windows hosts files.
-The hosts file is a simple text file that acts as a local DNS lookup local to the machine its on.
+whosts is a small CLI tool written in Go to edit Windows hosts files
 ```text
 Usage
   whosts [command]